This article describes the features of the Threat Analysis Scan found in the Symantec Diagnostic Tool (SymDiag)

 Symantec Power Eraser uses heuristics to help identify potential malware before it is detected by anti-malware software definitions.
 These heuristics require immediate access to Symantec Insight.
 For this reason Symantec Power Eraser heuristics will only be applied when the Threat Analysis Scan is run on a system while it is online.
 If the Threat Analysis Scan is not run online then the Symantec Power Eraser heuristics are not applied to the system.

 Symantec Power Eraser heuristics are defined in a set of updatable definitions.
 Symantec Power Eraser downloads the latest definitions automatically when you run it.
-The current definitions are version 6/21/2017 r1229 (as of 6/22/2017).
 You can determine which definitions were applied to a scan by clicking on the Definitions link in the upper right corner of the Threat Analysis scan report window.

 Symantec Power Eraser also supplies, as a separate option, special rootkit detection heuristics.
 Selecting this option requires that the system be rebooted.
 After the reboot the Threat Analysis Scan will use Symantec Power Eraser to examine additional files based on the data collected during the reboot.